 - Purchase Orders

-You can edit exchange rates as needed on all document stages, but please note that when editing the rates with Pending or Approved statuses, the Matching status in a document will not be triggered.
+Also, please note that when editing the rates with Pending or Approved statuses, the Matching status in a document will not be triggered.

 With Auto Exchange Rate, when you choose the option to Repeat the document, the rate will be automatically updated according to the actual one.

 In the Currencies tab, you can specify the following: